armaaniel/steak-and-eggs/README.md

 ### APM / Observability

 `ActiveSupport::Notifications` instruments every controller request, including nested service calls.
-Each service call (`MarketService`, `PositionService`, `Ticker`) tracks its duration and whether it hit Redis, the database, or an external API.
-These are stored on a `Trace` record alongside total duration, DB runtime, view runtime, and HTTP status — enabling P99 analysis and per-route performance debugging via DataCat.
+Each service call tracks its duration and whether it hit Redis, the database, or an external API.
+These are stored on a `Trace` record alongside total duration, DB runtime, view runtime, and HTTP status — enabling P99 analysis and per-route performance debugging via DataCat, an in-app APM dashboard.

 ### Daily Portfolio Snapshots